How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 balanced diet for bigger bum

-Moreover, experts suggest eating 500 fewer calories each day or 3,500 fewer calories per week to lose one pound of fat weekly.
-Similarly, you could gain a pound each week by adding 500 calories to your diet.
+Experts suggest eating 500 fewer calories each day or 3,500 fewer calories per week to lose one pound of fat weekly.

 Prioritize Recovery after gym